vinaychilukuri/vinaychilukuri.github.io/_cases/1 - Inventory-Planner.md

 ### Success of this project

->"Design is not just how it looks.
-But, it is about how it works." &mdash; Steve Jobs

-This project epitomises that, IMHO.

-The success of this project brought immense value for Design in the Org.
-Design was thought of making something pretty but here how a system should work has been defined and delivered.
+The success of this project brought immense value for design in the Org.

+By involving all our users in research, co-creation exercises and having constant sync-ups with them about the progress - we were able to estsablish a great level of trust and understanding with the design and the product team.

+By envisioning how the Inventory system could evolve, I was able to influence and establish the power of design and what it could bring to the table.